What Is Lisk?

 - Oracles as a service – A way to get customizable real-time data or the result of real-life events

-Once completed the entire Lisk network would now benefit from this new efficiency and offering.
-As more and more developers jump on board, this will create a powerful network effect and rapid creation of needed apps and services.
+Once completed, the entire Lisk network would now benefit from this new efficiency and offering.
+As more and more developers jump on board, they will create a powerful network effect and rapid creation of needed apps and services.
 This bodes well for Lisk by creating more value and utility for developers and users.

-You can search for any “DAPP” in the ecosystem within the Lisk client (as you would with any App store).
-All blockchain applications built on the platform must be registered on the Mainchain.
-This registration creates a connection between the Lisk Mainchain and sidechain allowing the application directory to find all blockchain applications and services.
+You can search for any dapp in the ecosystem within the Lisk client (as you would with any App store).
+All blockchain applications on the platform must register on the mainchain.
+This registration creates a connection between the Lisk mainchain and sidechain allowing the application directory to find all blockchain applications and services.